Monday, March 26, 2012

 f.
 The Chofetz Chaim addresses integrity in business in his Sfat Tamim, available in English, and can be read at http://www.chafetzchayim.org.
 In addition, you can receive from the Chofetz Chaim Heritage Foundation, free daily emails in English which feature Sfat Tamim, by emailing truth@chofetzchaimusa.org with “subscribe” in the subject heading.

 i.
-In addition to learning the laws, read inspirational stories about people who have chosen to live the Torah’s guidelines.
-Ask yourself, “How can I follow their example on my level?”
 One collection of such stories is Like Water on a Rock: True stories of spiritual transformation, which is a compilation from http://www.Aish.com, by Rabbis Nechemia Coopersmith and Shraga Simmons.
 Feldheim, Artscroll and Targum, among others, publish works of this genre.

 4. Tips to find a rabbi:

 a.
-Consider the rabbinic members of your community: Pulpit or shtiebel rabbis, those who learn in kollel, teach, work in some other capacity or are retired.
+Consider the rabbinic members of your community: Pulpit or shtieble rabbis, those who learn in kollel, teach, work in some other capacity or are retired.
 In addition, ask friends, neighbors and family who their rabbi is.
 Some communities have few rabbis.
 While this can make it more challenging, it can also narrow the search.

 b.
 Think of rabbis who have crossed your path or those of your children or spouse and try to reconnect with them.
 A frequently overlooked resource is the rabbis who taught you in school or taught your children.

 c.
 When you hear of rabbis visiting your community, you can go to their lectures, host them or otherwise assist them.
 If you connect with them, ask if it would be OK to contact them periodically with questions.
-Alternatively, gather a few families and sponsor a scholar-in-residence to come for a Shabbat, at least annually and maintain contact with him during the year.
+Alternatively, gather a few families and sponsor a scholar-in-residence to come for a Shabbat at least annually, and maintain contact with him during the year.

 e.
 There is nothing wrong with having more than one rabbi, e.g., one to ask questions on observance and another, on Jewish thought or life issues.